 There are two sides to the Zingo boards.
 The green side is the easier side that focuses on counting and number recognition.
 For kids who have mastered counting, you can turn the Zingo cards over to the harder side and practice addition.
 You can start playing the Zingo board game when your kid is in preschool and continue playing it until your kid establishes expertise in number word recognition and addition.

-Grade school kids are up for some tough math challenges.
-Here are some recommendations for the top math board games for grade school kids.
+Elementary school kids are up for some tough math challenges.
+Here are some recommendations for the top math board games for elementary school kids.

 Math Skill Focus: Addition, Subtraction, Multiplication, Division